arjunmann73/Translator-Chatbot/README.md

 # Project Title
----
-Chatbot for translation on Telegram!
+Translation Chatbot on Telegram!

 ## Getting started
----
 To have the chatbot up and running through your local system, clone the repository locally and run:
+'''
+xyz
+'''